-Priority Impacts Conservation - Boosting biodiversity Nature is flourishing and halting its decline - Climate - Destination: Net Zero Natural Health Service Connection - Natural Health People are healthier, happier and more Service connected to nature and heritage Communities - Vibrant Places people can live, work and enjoy Communities draft Well-being Objectives going out for consultation on the 15th December 2021.
+Priority Impacts Conservation - Boosting biodiversity and halting its decline Nature is flourishing Climate - Destination: Net Zero We're an Authority aiming for net zero and a carbon neutral National Park Connection - Natural Health People are healthier, happier and more Service connected to nature and heritage Communities - Vibrant Places people can live, work and enjoy Communities priorities align to support effective delivery against both.
+Members approved the draft Well-being Objectives going out for consultation on the 15th December 2021.
 The final revised Well-being Objectives and their associated outcomes were approved at the March 2022 NPA.
 The Corporate and Resources Plan 2022/23 is structured to support delivery of these new Objectives and outlines how these new objectives contribute to the Welsh Well-being Goals.